a pink silk pillowcase

 how to make a silk pillowcase soft again

-How do I make my silk pillowcase soft again?
+How do I make my silk soft again?

 Next, rinse thoroughly as many times as you need to, until all the vinegar odour has gone.
 Dry flat and away from direct sunlight.